What goes on behind the scenes

 Helping Children “Act Out” Their Good Character

-Learn how Oklahoma Performing Arts uses the vehicle of performing arts to help students develop the emotional intelligence, tenacity,
+Learn how Oklahoma Performing Arts uses the vehicle of performing arts to help students develop the emotional intelligence, tenacity, and grit they need to truly succeed in life.

 OPA Testimonials